 Honours: Premier League (2020), Champions League (2019), UEFA Super Cup (2019)

-Joel Matip is a dependable centre-half who joined Liverpool in July 2016 following the expiry of his Schalke contract.
+Centre-half Joel Matip joined Liverpool in July 2016 following the expiry of his Schalke contract.

 Jürgen Klopp closely observed the No.32 while in charge of Borussia Dortmund and earmarked him as a potential recruit shortly before taking over the reins at Anfield.